 It was Ernesto Colnago’s idea to create a bicycle with the ace of clubs logo and Eddy Merckx’s name.
 In one move, Colnago started the custom bicycle boom.

 Merckx used De Rosa bikes, with his name painted on the frame too, in later years of his career.

 3. Greg LeMond’s 1989 Bottecchia

-Bottecchia is a historical bicycle company that started as a small cyclery of Carnielli and improved in 1924 by Ottavio Bottecchia, the first Italian Tour de France winner (1924, 1925).
-A new company with a new name “Bottecchia” was born after the death of Ottavio Bottecchia in 1926.
+Bottecchia is a historical bicycle company that started as a small cyclery of Carnielli and was improved in 1924 by Ottavio Bottecchia, the first Italian Tour de France winner (1924, 1925).
+A new company with the new name “Bottecchia” was born after the death of Ottavio Bottecchia in 1926.
 In 1940 the workforce of Bottecchia was 100 people and the company became an outstanding race firm with the historical name of Ottavio Bottecchia and under the management of the Carnielli family.

 Greg LeMond, triple Tour de France winner and twice UCI world champion, won 1989 Tour de France on an extraordinary Bottecchia, with the narrowest margin in its history: eight seconds, “the most astonishing victory in Tour de France history”.